goliatone/go-cms/README.md

 Menus generate navigation trees with locale aware labels, translation keys, and UI hints for groups/separators/collapsible items.

+`cms.DefaultConfig()` enables order-independent menu upserts (`cfg.Menus.AllowOutOfOrderUpserts=true`), so modules can insert parents/children in any order and persist collapsible intent before children exist.
+Set it to `false` if you want strict validation (missing parents and `Collapsible` without children will error).

 ```go
 menuSvc := module.Menus()